Introduction

 -

-Robustness to Checkpointing:
+Robustness to Checkpointing.

-This property guarantees that the "limit" we observe through periodic checkpoints is mathematically
+This property guarantees that the "limit" we observe through periodic checkpoints is mathematically identical to

-identical to the true limit of the continuous training process.
+the true limit of the continuous training process.

 -

-Avoiding Inconsistency:
+Avoiding Inconsistency.

-If a sequence were to have subsequences converging to different limits, our evaluation results would
+If a sequence were to have subsequences converging to different limits, our evaluation results would depend

-Convergence prevents this "mode-switching" instability.
+prevents this "mode-switching" instability.

-Convergence in metric subspace is not exactly the same notion as convergence of subsequences in a metric space.
+Convergence in a metric subspace is not exactly the same notion as convergence of subsequences in a metric space.

 Theorem: Convergence in Subspaces

 Let \(X\) be a metric space, and \(Y\) be a metric subspace of \(X\).
+Suppose \(\{x_n\}\) is a sequence in \(Y\)

-\(\{x_n\}\) converges in \(Y\) if and only if \(w \in Y\), and in that case, its
+that converges to \(w \in X\).
+Then \(\{x_n\}\) converges in \(Y\) if and only if \(w \in Y\), and in that case, its

 limit in \(Y\) is \(w\).